Block credit recognition

 In calculating VCAL credit derived from VET or FE qualifications that are not included in the suite of approved VCE VET programs and

 school-based apprenticeships and traineeships, the AQF levels associated with individual UoC/Ms are not considered.
 Instead, the overall certificate level of the qualification in which the nominal hours have been accumulated is used to determine VCAL credit as follows:

 - 90 nominal hours-worth of completed UoC/Ms from a certificate I qualification (regardless of the AQF level of the individual UoC/Ms) will provide one credit towards a Foundation or Intermediate VCAL program.

 - 90 nominal hours-worth of completed UoC/Ms from a certificate II qualification or higher (regardless of the AQF level of the individual UoC/Ms) will provide one credit towards a Foundation, Intermediate or Senior VCAL program.

 VTAC may award VCE students who receive a Units 3 and 4 sequence through block credit recognition a fifth or sixth study increment (10% of the average of the primary four scaled studies) towards their ATAR.
 This is subject to

 VTAC rules regarding the calculation of the ATAR.

 Please note that from 2015, Units 3 and 4 sequences achieved through block credit recognition can only be used in the calculation of an ATAR if there are fewer than six Units 3 and 4 sequences from VCE studies or VCE VET programs available.
 If there are six or more Units 3 and 4 sequences from VCE studies or VCE VET programs available, a Units 3 and 4 sequence derived from block credit recognition cannot be used.
-Further information about this VTAC policy is available in Issue 1 of the
+Further information about this VTAC policy is available in the May 2016 issue of the

 Students with a current enrolment in VET/FE